ecdye/zram-config/README.md

 All algorithm in /proc/crypto are supported but only lzo/lz4 have zramctl text strings. lz4 is the fastest whilst deflate(zlib) has much better text compression.

-mem_limit is compressed memory limit and will is a hard memory limit for sys admin.
+mem_limit is compressed memory limit and will set a hard memory limit for sys admin.

 disk_size is virtual uncompressed size approx 220-450% of mem allocated depending on algorithm and input file.
 Much higher than the compression alg is capable will waste mem as there is an approx 0.1% mem overhead even when empty.